Skip to main content

 What Changed in HR Software in 2026

-The second major shift is the convergence of HR + IT + Finance.
+The second major shift is the convergence of HR and IT and Finance.
 Rippling pioneered this, but Workday and ADP are now adding device management and spend management integrations.
-For growing tech companies, having one platform that handles the laptop, the payroll, the benefits, and the app access is no longer novel — it's the expectation.
+For growing tech companies, having one platform that handles the laptop, the payroll, the benefits, and the app access is no longer novel.
+It is the expectation.
 G2's Spring 2026 Grid Report shows unified platforms growing 3x faster than point solutions in the 50-500 employee segment.

-2Platform convergence: HR + IT + Finance unification is the new standard for mid-market.
+2Platform convergence: HR and IT and Finance unification is the new standard for mid-market.
 Point solutions are losing ground to unified platforms

 3Global-first: EOR (Employer of Record) features are now table stakes.
 Rippling, Deel integration with ADP, and Workday all offer hire-anywhere-in-48-hours capabilities